christian-schlichtherle/fun-io/basic-usage.md

 + Each implementation module provides a single facade class which consists of one or more static factory methods.
 + Each static factory method returns an instance of a class or interface defined by the API without revealing the actual implementation class.
-+ Each implementation is virtually stateless, and hence reusable and trivially thread-safe.
++ Most implementations are virtually stateless, and hence reusable and trivially thread-safe.

 With this design, the canonical way of using Fun I/O is to import all static factory methods from one or more facade classes.